chingu-voyages/v37-toucans-team-01/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:

-### Prerequisites

 1. Open your vscode create an html file that your page layout.

  2. Clone the repo